Avoid Refund Failures & TDS Errors | Complete Guide to ITR Compliance

 FAQ 6.
 How can you claim TDS credit in ITR if the deductor did not deposit TDS?

-Since ITR forms do not allow attachments, the taxpayer cannot directly submit supporting documents with the ITR for TDS claims.
-Therefore, it is advisable to file the ITR, claim TDS credit, and wait for processing.
-Once the ITR is processed, the taxpayer may receive a notice of a TDS mismatch.
+The ITR forms are annexure-less.
+Hence, a taxpayer cannot attach any supporting documents along with the ITR to support the TDS claim.
+Thus, it is advisable to file the ITR, claim TDS credit, and wait for its processing.
+Once the ITR is processed, the taxpayer will receive notice of a TDS mismatch.

-It is important to reference Instruction No. 275/29/2014 dated 01-06-2015, which directs that under Section 205, an assessee should not be required to pay tax to the extent that tax has been deducted from their income where tax is deductible at source under Chapter XVII.
-Thus, the Act prohibits direct demand against the assessee in such cases, and any demand due to a tax credit mismatch cannot be enforced coercively.
-Assessing Officers should ensure that assessees are not inconvenienced due to the deductor’s failure to deposit tax.
+It is essential to note Instruction No. 275/29/2014, dated 01-06-2015.
+The CBDT has directed that, as per Section 205, the assessee shall not be called upon to pay the tax to the extent tax has been deducted from his income where the tax is deductible at source under the provisions of Chapter XVII.
+Thus, the Act puts a bar on direct demand against the assessee in such cases, and the demand on account of tax credit mismatch cannot be enforced coercively.
+This may be brought to the notice of all the Assessing Officers that if the facts of the case so justify, the assessees are not put at any inconvenience on account of a default of deposit of tax into the Government account by the deductor.

 FAQ 7.
 I have a bank fixed deposit of Rs.
 1,50,000.
 My total income (including accrued interest on FDs) is below the taxable limit.
 How can I avoid the deduction of tax on interest income?